Harvest Moon 2 GBC: Animals

 At the beginning of the game, the option is given whether to have a dog or cat.
 The pets will slightly affect the gameplay.
 Pets have various abilities that make them beneficial to the farm.
 The dog will keep wild dogs or foxes away from your farm at night, and the cat sometimes brings seeds to your house.
 Pets must be left outside overnight to use their abilities.
 You seem to be able to keep them outdoors even in bad weather.
 The player after a certain period of time (Fall 1st, First year, usually) is able to acquire a horse, which can be ridden (once it is an adult horse, which takes until the Second year, Spring 2nd) and used for farm work as well.
-The AI for the horse is quite frustrating, as it very frequently walks away when the player attempting to put your crops in (which double as a portable shipping bin).

 The livestock in this game are cows, chickens, and sheep.
 Cows produce milk.
 A cow with 8 or more hearts will produce Large Milk and a cow that has less than that will produce Small Milk.
 They become agitated and stop producing milk for three days if the farmer is unable to feed them (due to the farmer getting a cold or a storm/bad weather); if the player feeds them and brushes them, after 3 days they should restart milk production.
 The player can acquire up to four cows.
 Chickens produce one egg per day, unless they are agitated.
 Similar to cows, feeding them for 3 days straight should make them lay eggs again.
 The player can acquire up to four chickens.
 Sheep produce wool.
 When sheep have a higher happiness rating, they produce large pieces of wool, which sell for 250G apiece.
 As with cows, they become agitated (and stay grumpy) for three days if the farmer is unable to feed them; feeding them and shampooing them for 3 days straight should make them happy again.
 One can have up to four sheep.
 They still produce wool even if agitated.
 Sheep will regrow their wool every 9 days.